-001 Selling Ice Cream in a Little Piece of Paradise
+001 · Selling Ice Cream in a Little Piece of Paradise

-The idea may seem banal at first, perhaps even foolish for some, but by thinking about it we realize that in fact, well no!
+Selling ice cream in an exotic country is a good idea for those who want to move to a sunny place.
+Some have already done it successfully.
+The idea may seem banal at first, but by thinking about it we realize that in fact, well no!
 I remember reading an article in the French press a few years ago when Bernard, who had settled in Indonesia, explained how he managed to make up to $20,000/month during the high tourist season.

-Yes, but how much does it cost?
+Alright, but how much does it cost?

 The initial investment is mainly in the purchase of two or three ice-cream makers and a freezer, as well as in the rental (or construction) of a strategically located commercial space (a hut on the beach, kiosk near a resort or tourist area, commercial ground floor with tasting room…).

 Another option would be to buy a second-hand truck and set it up yourself.
 This solution is probably more expensive, but will give you the big advantage of being mobile and being able to move around where people are.
+Alternatively, the most economical solution is to walk the beach, equipped with a cooler, and serve every customer who calls you by raising their arm.

 Vendre des glaces sur la plage Truck set up to sell ice cream and beverages.
 Image : source